Michael Schill

-Michael Harry Schill (born September 30, 1958) is an American legal scholar and academic administrator currently serving as the 17th president of Northwestern University since September 2022.
+Michael Harry Schill (born September 30, 1958) is an American legal scholar and university administrator who was the 17th president of Northwestern University from 2022 until his resignation in 2025.

-Schill previously served as the 18th president of the University of Oregon from 2015 to 2022, dean of the University of Chicago Law School from 2009 to 2015, and dean of the UCLA School of Law from 2004 to 2009.
+Schill was the 18th president of the University of Oregon from 2015 to 2022, the 13th dean of the University of Chicago Law School from 2009 to 2015, and dean of the University of California, Los Angeles School of Law from 2004 to 2009.

 Schill is the author of three books and numerous articles, with foci of scholarship in the areas of real estate, housing policy, and discrimination in the housing market.
-His casebook, Property, co-authored with Jesse Dukeminier, James Krier, Greg Alexander, and Lior Strahilevitz is the best-selling casebook used in American law schools.
+His casebook, Property, co-authored with Jesse Dukeminier, James Krier, Greg Alexander, and Lior Strahilevitz, is a best-selling casebook used in American law schools.

-Early life and career
+Early life and education

 Schill was born in Schenectady, New York, to Simon Schill and the former Ruth Coplon.
-He was a first-generation college student and attended Linton High School and Princeton University, where he graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs in 1980 after completing a 166-page long senior thesis titled "Reinvestment and Displacement: A Research Strategy."
-He received his J.D. from Yale Law School in 1984 where he was an editor of the Yale Law Journal.
-Immediately following his graduation from law school, he clerked for the Honorable Marvin Katz of the United States District Court for the Eastern District of Pennsylvania for the 1984 term.
-He practiced law at the law firm of Fried, Frank, Harris, Shriver and Jacobson from 1985 to 1987.
+He attended Linton High School and was a first-generation college student at Princeton University, where he graduated with an A.B. from the Woodrow Wilson School of Public and International Affairs in 1980 after completing a 166-page long senior thesis titled "Reinvestment and Displacement: A Research Strategy."
+He received his J.D. from Yale Law School in 1984, where he was an editor of the Yale Law Journal.

+Career

+Early career

+Immediately following his graduation from law school, he clerked for Judge Marvin Katz of the United States District Court for the Eastern District of Pennsylvania for the 1984 term.
+He practiced law at the law firm of Fried, Frank, Harris, Shriver & Jacobson from 1985 to 1987.
+In 1987, Schill joined the faculty at the University of Pennsylvania Law School and its Wharton School.
+He served as assistant professor of law from 1987 to 1992, and became professor of law in 1992.
+From 1993 to 1995 he was professor of law and real estate.
+In 1995 he moved to the New York University School of Law and Wagner School of Public Service, becoming professor of law and urban planning.
+Simultaneously, he became the founding director of the Furman Center for Real Estate and Urban Policy.
+He held both positions until 2004, and in 2003 he additionally became the Wilf Family Professor in Property Law.